v1.2 Back to TicketPayGo

 [ticketpaygo_calendar] Interactive calendar view (FullCalendar.js) view, category, filters

-[ticketpaygo_order_lookup] Order management page for customers to manage tickets None (uses magic link from email)
+[ticketpaygo_order_lookup] Customer order lookup page for managing tickets, resending links, and viewing order details None (uses magic link from email)

 [ticketpaygo_buy_button] Embed just the buy button without the event card id, class